cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return (level, tuple(prefixes))
 ~~~

-Implementation note: The aggregation parameter includes the level of the IDPF
+Implementation note: the aggregation parameter includes the level of the IDPF
 tree and the sequence of indices to evaluate.
 For implementations that perform
 per-report caching across executions of the VDAF, this may be more information
 than is strictly needed.
 In particular, it may be sufficient to convey which